 -Read some poems from this collection here.

-The Canaanite Woman in Matthew’s gospel asks Jesus to heal her daughter from so-called demon possession, what today we might understand as a severe psychological, physical, or emotional disorder or a set of complex behaviors.
-Gospel writers give the Canaanite Woman only eight lines before moving on to Jesus’s next endeavor.
+The Canaanite Woman in both Matthew’s and Mark's gospels asks Jesus to heal her daughter from so-called demon possession, what today we might understand as a psychological, physical, or emotional disorder or a set of complex behaviors.
+Gospel writers give the Canaanite Woman only a handful of lines before moving on to Jesus’s next endeavor.
 My book pauses with her for considerably longer.
-The Canaanite Woman emerges as a prophet when we notice both her inborn and hard-won wisdom, her strength and resilience as a mother of a child with a severe disorder in a culture that tends to look away when she pleas for support and understanding.
+The Canaanite Woman emerges as a prophet when we notice both her inborn and hard-won wisdom, her strength and resilience as a mother of a child with complicated behaviors in a culture that tends to look away when she pleas for support and understanding.

 The Canaanite Woman is not an ancient visionary from an outdated story.
 She is your server at the restaurant.
 Your business partner.
 She is the woman seated beside you on the bleachers at the soccer game.
 The woman driving the car in the next lane.
 She might be a man, for men, too, are often primary caretakers of children with rare and complicated disabilities.
 Maybe you are the Canaanite Woman.
 Or will be.
 The Canaanite Woman has much to teach us about the Mystery of Love.
 Let’s follow her.
 She’ll lead us to other quiet visionaries along the way, including ones we often pass by: the visionary within the marginalized, the visionary within ourselves.

 Forthcoming from Unsolicited Press (2023).